A Guide to Insurance Options for Condo Associations

 What Is Condo Unit Owner’s Insurance?

 General condo insurance is very similar to homeowner’s insurance.
 It will protect a home’s furnishings and the owner’s belongings if anything happens to it.
-It may also cover liability if a guest is injured while in the condo.
+It may also cover liability if a guest is injured in the condo.

 Other Condo Insurance Coverages